project-fractal/WP3/Components/WP3T35-03 LEDEL/docker_use/ros2/README.md

 # INSTRUCTIONS OF USE

-Here are detailed the steps necessary to use the tools included in the Docker image to execute and compile EDDL code.
+Here are detailed the steps necessary to use the tools included in the Docker image to execute and compile LEDEL code.

 ## 1. Docker installation